thephez/backup-readme/core/markdown/core-additional-resources-glossary.md

 # ChainLock

 ChainLocks are a feature enabling near instant consensus on the valid chain.
-ChainLocks use Long-Living Masternode Quroums to mitigate 51 percent attacks and reduce uncertainty when receiving funds.
+ChainLocks use Long-Living Masternode Quorums to mitigate 51 percent attacks and reduce uncertainty when receiving funds.

 # Change output